markkolich/generate-indices/README.md

 This project is built using <a href="https://github.com/harrah/xsbt">SBT (the Simple Build Tool)</a>.

-To clone and build generate-indices, you must have <a href="http://www.scala-sbt.org/release/docs/Getting-Started/Setup">SBT installed and configured on your computer</a>.
+To clone+build this project, you must have <a href="http://www.scala-sbt.org/release/docs/Getting-Started/Setup">SBT installed and configured on your computer</a>.

-To build, clone the repository.
+First, clone the repository.

     #~> git clone git://github.com/markkolich/generate-indices.git

-Run SBT from within generate-indices.
+Second, run SBT from within generate-indices.

     #~> cd generate-indices
     #~/generate-indices> sbt
     ...
     >

-You will see an SBT prompt once all dependencies are resolved and the project is loaded.
+You will see an SBT `>` prompt once all dependencies are resolved and the project is loaded.

-In SBT, run `one-jar` to compile and package the self-contained runnable JAR.
+Lastly, in SBT, run `one-jar` to compile and package the self-contained runnable JAR.

     > one-jar
     ...